Wonersh Common woodland revival

-Activites will take place during October and November 2017 to minimize the disturbance to ground flora and fauna and nesting birds.
+Activites took place in late 2017, to minimize the disturbance to ground flora and fauna and nesting birds.

-In addition to these planned activities, we are now finding that a relatively new disease which is affecting Ash trees (Ash Dieback) has infected many trees at Wonersh Common over the last couple of years, especially along the Chinthurst Hill side of the B2128, with the impact becoming increasingly visible.
+In addition, Ash Dieback infected many trees at Wonersh Common over the last couple of years, especially along the Chinthurst Hill side of the B2128, with the impact becoming increasingly visible.
 As a result some of the affected trees were removed.

-Initially the site may look messy as extracting the timber can cause temporary ground disruption.
-This will soon be covered as new growth takes hold next spring.
-We hope to see an increased species diversity and over time, also greater age diversity both of which will not only improve biodiversity but also increase resilience against pests and diseases.
+Initially the site may look messy but this will soon be covered as new growth takes hold next spring.
+We hope to see an increased species diversity and over time, as well as greater age diversity and increasde resilience against pests and diseases.